kittyshark/fetlife_kitty_shark_plugin_peak_identity/README.md

 Setting up is a breeze!
 Just follow these simple steps:

-1. [Download link or method to add the extension to browser.]
+1. [Download link or method to add the extension to browser will be provided after approving this plugin by fetlife support.]
 2. Navigate to FetLife and voilà!
 Enjoy your enhanced browsing experience.

 ### Will It Slow Down My Browsing?